thubner/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 ---
-title: Configuring a DbContext - EF Core
+title: DbContext Lifetime, Configuration, and Initialization - EF Core
-description: Strategies for configuring DbContexts with Entity Framework Core
+description: Patterns for creating and managing DbContext instances with or without dependency injection
 author: ajcvickers
 ms.date: 11/07/2020
 uid: core/dbcontext-configuration/index
 ---

-# DbContext lifetime, configuration and initialization
+# DbContext Lifetime, Configuration, and Initialization

 This article shows basic patterns for initialization and configuration of a <xref:Microsoft.EntityFrameworkCore.DbContext> instance.